What Is On-Page SEO?

 A page’s ability to rank organically in search results comes down to a combination of factors – technical SEO, on-page SEO and off-page SEO.

-On-page SEO refers to changes that can be made on certain webpages themselves, that will (over time!) improve the page’s ability to rank.
+On-page SEO refers to changes that can be made on certain webpages themselves, that will improve the page’s ability to rank.

 Why Is On-Page SEO Important?

-But let’s face it, if the page itself isn’t optimised in the best ways possible, then it won’t be maximising it’s search potential.
+Let’s face it, if the page itself isn’t optimised in the best way, then it won’t be maximising it’s search potential.

 On-page SEO helps search engines to interpret your website and content, and evaluate whether it is useful to search queries that users make or not.